Postdoc and Data Science Positions in Movement Ecology

 The positions will be based at Yale University, but will have close collaborative links to the Max Planck Institute for Ornithology, Radolfzell.
 The MPY Center will support workshops, training activities and exchanges linking the two locations, and Center postdocs and staff will be expected to engage in these activities.
 Yale University offers its postdoc and staff a generous package of benefits.
 Yale has a thriving and growing community of young scholars in ecology, evolution and global change science in the EEB Department, the Yale Institute for Biospheric Studies, the Peabody Museum, and the Yale School of Forestry and Environmental Studies.
 The town is renowned for its classic Ivy League setting, 75 miles north of New York City.

 To apply please send, in one pdf, a short cover letter, CV and contact info for three referees to firstname.lastname@example.org.
 The final selection process will begin on 20 April 2018, but earlier applications are welcome and will be reviewed as received.
 We passionately believe that a diverse team will enable a broader perspective and enhance creativity, and we strongly encourage applications from women and minorities.

-The lab also hires a handful of undergraduates each year to work on projects related to the Map of Life.
-If you are a Yale undergrad interested in the Map of Life project, or if you have any interest in developing some of the apps we use in our lab, email Ben Carlson at email@example.com to learn more about the program.
+The lab hires a handful of undergraduates each year to work on projects related to the Map of Life.
+If you are a Yale undergrad interested in the Map of Life project, or if you have any interest in developing some of the apps we use in our lab, email Michelle Duong at email@example.com to learn more about the program.